Our Services

 Outreach and Consultation

 The professional staff of Counseling and Psychological Services (CAPS) is available to provide educational programs in classrooms or residence halls for students, faculty and staff.
 Requests and suggestions for programming are always welcome.
-In addition, the psychologists are available to consult with RAs, student leaders, faculty, and staff to help them develop programs tailored to the needs of their particular groups.
+In addition, the therapists are available to consult with RAs, student leaders, faculty, and staff to help them develop programs tailored to the needs of their particular groups.
 A sampling of classroom lectures includes the following topics:

 - Understanding Motivation and Procrastination